MileHacker Logo

 • Prawns (Camarão): Beira is famous for fresh prawns.
 Enjoy grilled with garlic/butter, piri-piri style, or in creamy coconut sauce.
 Seafood restaurants and Praça do Peixe are top spots.

 • Matapa: Traditional dish of young cassava leaves cooked slowly in rich peanut sauce with coconut milk.
 Often includes prawns or crab.
-Found in local eateries.
+Found at local food spots.

 • Xima / Sadza / Nshima: Thick maize flour porridge, a staple with stews, curries, and barbecued meats, soaking up rich sauces.